Welcome friends! Benvenuti!

 We are Elisa and Maria.
 To find out more about us see Our Story.

 Maria was only too happy to come on board and share her thoughts too, and so Cooking Mummies was born.
-We thought that offering insights from two different yet equally challenging perspectives (Elisa as a working mum and Maria as a stay at home mum) would appeal to a wider audience, and hopefully show that there is no ‘right’ way or ‘wrong’ way to do things – the trick is to work out the best way for YOU and your family.
+We thought that offering cooking tips and recipes from two different, yet equally challenging perspectives (Elisa as a working mum and Maria as a stay at home mum) would appeal to a wider audience, and hopefully show that there is no ‘right’ way or ‘wrong’ way to do things – the trick is to work out the best way for YOU to feed your family.

 Our cooking styles – depending of course on what mood we’re in – can generally be categorised as low-maintenance (i.e. lazy).
 The recipes are also based on the idea of bunging everything in a bowl or the oven, without using too many processes and effort.
 Most of our cooking in the early days took place when our babies were either on us in the sling, napping, or once they had gone to bed.
 We were also both very lucky to have very supportive husbands, who took over baby duty while we had a cuppa and spent some time in the kitchen coming up with new ideas for fun and interesting meals.

-But now that both children are on the move we have to think creatively – how do we feed the family with such little time available?
+But now that our older children are on the move, and we have a baby each to deal with, we have to think creatively – how do we feed the family with such little time available?

 We are not experts by any means, however we do know how stressful mealtimes with little people can be.
 If nothing else, we hope to show you that it is absolutely possible for you and your family to eat well without the headache!